Robert-van-Engelen/Forth500/manual.md

 same as `[ CHAR $ ] LITERAL`.

 The `[']` word parses the name of a word and compiles the word's execution token as a literal.
-This is the compile-time equivalent of `'` (tick).
+This is the compile-time equivalent of `'` ("tick").
 For example, `['] NOOP` is the same as `[ ' NOOP ] LITERAL`.

 ### Postponing execution